 Look at the quarter just gone and as yourself:

 - Did I achieve everything I set out to?

 - What do I still have left to do?

-- Are these still the goals I should be focussing on?
+- Are these still the goals I should be focusing on?

 - Has anything has changed, such as a project which is now unnecessary?

 - Do I need to include any new goals/projects?
-And if you what should I get rid of?
+And if so, what should I get rid of?

 - Is everything still in the right order?
 Or do things need to be switched around?

 It may be that nothing needs to be changed, but it’s still a good practice to review each quarter and plan for the next one.